 Air circulation.
 It’s very important there’s enough air circulation in the room, so it’s advisable to use an electric-driven fan.
 A ventilation fan can also come in handy to control the temperature and humidity.
 Don’t point the fan directly on the buds though, this will dry the cannabis buds unevenly.

 Darkness.
 The room should be relatively dark as light, especially direct sunlight, degrades THC.

 The buds are dried when you can easily snap the stem.
 If it bends, it needs some more time.
 You will know when it happens…

 It’s very important not to dry the buds too fast.
-During drying not only moisture, but also chlorophyll and other pigments within plant tissue will evaporate and leave the buds.
+During drying, not only moisture but also chlorophyll and other pigments within plant tissue will evaporate and leave the buds.
 If the buds are dried too quickly, some of these pigments don’t have enough time to leave the buds and will end up in the final product.
 Cannabis with a high amount of chlorophyll often has a bitter, ‘green’ taste and smell, by many compared to stinky hay.
 So enough reason not to speed up things too fast.

 Last important note about drying cannabis.
 When fresh cannabis buds are drying they give off an extremely strong smell, especially in the first few days.
-So if you need to be discreet, take care of enough odour control.
+So if you need to be discreet, take care of enough odor control.

 THE CURING OF DRIED CANNABIS

 When the buds are properly dried, it’s time to cure and store the finished product in an airtight glass jar.
 Even after a proper drying period of 10-14 days a little chlorophyll and other pigments will be left and will continue to break down.

 The whole curing period takes from 2 weeks to 2 months, depending on how the grower wants his buds.
 And on how much patience he has.
 There are cannabis connoisseurs out there who only smoke cannabis which is cured for at least 1 year.